Johan Thorn Prikker: Biography

-After a short stay in Überlingen from 1919 to 1920, he moved to Munich where he taught glass-painting and monumental art, then transferred to the Kunstakademie Düsseldorf, followed by the Cologne Art and Craft Schools in 1926.
+After a short stay in Überlingen from 1919 to 1920, he moved to Munich where he taught glass-painting and monumental art, then transferred to the Kunstakademie Düsseldorf in 1923, followed by the Cologne Art and Craft Schools in 1926.
 He remained there until his death.
 During his last decade, he focused on mosaics and stained-glass.
+His 1930 windows in the Church of St. Georg in Cologne played a fundamental role in shaping post-war stained glass in Germany, influencing the early stylistic phases of artist Georg Meistermann.